wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 email_reply_to
 ^^^^^^^^^^^^^^^^^^

-This controls the “reply-to” address in email alerts.
+This specifies the “reply-to” address contained in the email alerts.

 +--------------------+-------------------------+
 | **Default value**  | n/a                     |